oroinc/documentation/crm/user_guide/records/manage_records.rst

 Merge Records
 -------------

-.. important:: Currently, merging is available for accounts and contacts.
+.. important:: Currently, merging is available for accounts, contacts and campaigns.

 To merge records: